On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

 The treatment of the case when $H$ is a bounded oval is similar to the former case (see also case (4)).

-\item In other cases, i.e. when $H \cap H_j = \{p_{s_1},\ldots,p_{s_n}\}$ and $m_{s_i} \geq 1$, then this case is treated as case (5) (i.e. treating each face separately, starting from the rightmost face and continuing to its adjacent face, and so on) combined with the insights of cases (1),(2) and (3).
+\item In other cases, i.e. when $H \cap H_j = \{p_{s_1},\ldots,p_{s_n}\}$ and $m_{s_i} = {\rm multi}(p_{s_i}) \geq 1$, then this case is treated as case (5) (i.e. treating the faces sequentially, starting from the rightmost face and continuing to its adjacent face, and so on), combined with the insights of cases (1), (2) and (3).

 \end{enumerate} \end{proof}